Skip to main content

 Assessment 1: Assignment

-Theoretically, you'll deconstruct a complex case from practice and critically appraise the care decisions made, the interventions undertaken and identify, debate, and analyse the key components of your decision-making.
-You will then review the outcome of the case to critically appraise and justify the clinical actions you've taken in a written report.
+Theoretically, you'll deconstruct a complex case from practice.
+You'll critically assess the care decisions made and the interventions used.
+You'll then identify, debate, and analyse the key components of your decision making.
+Afterwards, you'll review the outcome of the case.
+This helps you evaluate and justify your clinical actions through a written report.

 Entry requirements